· ·

 Creating a private central courtyard offers a secluded oasis for reflection and outdoor dining away from the wind.
 These spaces often feature a small water element or a collection of potted citrus trees to engage all the senses.

 Using gravel paths and stone walls keeps the maintenance low while leaning into the rugged beauty of the coast.
-A courtyard serves as the heart of the home, pulling natural light into every surrounding room.
+A courtyard serves as the heart of the home, pulling natural light into every surrounding room you possess.

 9#.
 Soft Linen Drapery